monsieuroeuf/ians-after-effects-scripts/readme.md

 ```

 … the script will select the same property on other layers, but only if it
 matches the hierarchy exactly.
-Very handy when you've duplicated a shape
+Handy when you've duplicated a shape
-layer and want to update its colour or stroke etc.
+layer and want update the same property on all the instances.

 ## PropertyBank